roffe/kube-etcdbackup/README.md

 ## Encryption

-The script can encrypt the database dump with pgp key.
+The script can encrypt the database dump with a pgp key.
 Add the armored pgp key as `GPG_PUBKEY` in the configmap.